Jijnas/digitalmenushop/README.md

 # digitalmenushop
-Repository for exchange of ideas
+Repository for exchange of project ideas